ASFHyP3/OPERA-DISP-TMS/Design.md

 3. The frame reference point location encoded as both the array coordinates (row/column) and the geographic coordinates of the reference pixel in the native projection of the frame for each frame present in the tile
 4. A URL pointing to the location of OPERA frame image for that tile (see below)

-For example, the fields in metadata raster may look like:
+For example, the geotiff metadata attributes may look like:
 ```
 OPERA_FRAMES: "1, 2"
 FRAME_1_REF_POINT: "129877.23, 128383.28"